RomainDereu/Romagnetics_FS-404/README.md

 ![Schematics](/04_Other/Readme_pictures/Schematics.PNG)

 The following parts are required to be able to build the pedal:
-* 2 150 Ohm resistors for the midi connexion
+* 2 150 Ohm resistors for the Midi connection
 * 1 220 Ohm resistor for the LED (Resistance may vary depending on your LED)
-* 1 LED
+* 1 LED (the commercial version has 4)
 * 1 Midi 5-pin female connector
 * 1 ON/OFF Switch
 * 1 Push button (guitar pedal switch)